-This appliance is approved for use with Hearth & Home Technologies DVP and/or SLP venting systems.
-Refer to Section 17.B for vent component information.
+This appliance is approved for use with Hearth & Home Technologies DVP venting systems.
+Refer to Section 16.B. for vent component information.

 DO NOT mix pipe, fittings or joining methods from different manufacturers.

 The pipe is tested to be run inside an enclosed wall.
 There is no requirement for inspection openings at each joint within the wall.